Volkswagen Tiguan Allspace (2016-2020) Review

 Sadly, the Tiguan Allspace doesn’t quite live up to its name – other seven-seaters do have bigger boots – but it’s still a practical, if quite expensive, family car

-Unfortunately, the Volkswagen Tiguan Allspace loses some points when it comes to boot space.
+Unfortunately, the Volkswagen Tiguan Allspace loses some points when it comes to boot space (ironic, given its name).
 With all seven seats in place, there’s still space for a small weekly shop but the Kodiaq has it licked for outright capacity.
 Thankfully, it’s a doddle to flip the back seats down using neat levers in the boot and the resulting flat load bay is large enough to swallow a couple of bikes.

-All but the 150hp 2.0-litre diesel and 1.5-litre petrol models come with four-wheel drive to give you a little extra grip in slippery conditions – ideal if you fancy hauling a few mountain bikes around.
-If you spend more time pottering around town, however, the 1.5-litre petrol will be your best bet while a diesel Volkswagen Tiguan Allspace is worth considering if you do plenty of long trips or regularly tow a trailer.
+As you’d expect, four-wheel drive gives you a little extra grip in slippery conditions – ideal if you fancy hauling a few mountain bikes around.
+If you spend more time pottering around town, however, the 1.5-litre petrol will be your best bet while a diesel is worth considering if you do plenty of long trips or regularly tow a trailer.

 Whichever model you pick, you’ll find the Allspace very easy to drive.
 Its raised ride height and large windows give you a great view out and the light controls make it reasonably easy to manoeuvre in town – despite its large size.